-As you already know, the main source of fiber in a guinea pig’s diet is timothy hay.
-Guinea pigs need fresh and raw fruits and vegetables to obtain other important nutrients, vitamins, and minerals.
+The main source of fiber in a guinea pig’s diet is timothy hay.
+But piggies also need fresh, raw fruits and vegetables to get other important nutrients.

 What is Squash?

-The word squash is from the local American word “askutasquash” which means “eaten crude” or “uncooked.”
+The word squash comes from the local American word “askutasquash”, meaning “eaten crude” or “uncooked.”
+Squash is technically a fruit with over 100 varieties, including acorn, butternut, and spaghetti squash.

 Both summer and winter squashes have edible skins, seeds, and blossoms.